 Copper/water heat pipes are made of copper, use water as a working fluid and typically operate in the temperature range of 20 to 150°C. ACT manufactures copper/water heat pipes into two basic geometries: Tubular Heat Pipes and Planar Heat Pipes.
 The tubular heat pipes typically have outer diameters from 1/16″ (1.5mm) to 1.5″ (38mm).
 Custom diameters can be manufactured per customer requirements.
 The planar heat pipes are also called vapor chambers which are used as heat spreaders.
-Below are photos of examples of copper/water heat pipes manufactured at ACT.
+To the left is a photo of a copper/water heat pipe manufactured at ACT.

 - Heat pipe heat sinks for electronics and energy conversion device cooling